Psychosis: Diagnosis

 Gouzoulis-Mayfrank et al. said that the pleasant or emotionally positive experiences that are common in psychosis, particularly in the early stages, are more easily overlooked in clinical practice than the negative experiences.
 Nev Jones and Mona Shattel wrote that there is less curiosity towards the complications, or towards the richness of the good things as well as the bad things.

 Prevention

 The evidence for the effectiveness of early interventions to prevent psychosis appeared inconclusive.
 But psychosis caused by drugs can be prevented.
 Whilst early intervention in those with a psychotic episode might improve short-term outcomes, little benefit was seen from these measures after five years.
-However, there is evidence that cognitive behavioral therapy (C.B.T.) may reduce the risk of becoming psychotic in those at high risk, and in 2014 the U.K. National Institute for Health and Care Excellence (N.I.C.E.) recommended preventive C.B.T. for people at risk of psychosis.
+However, there is evidence that cognitive behavioral therapy (CBT) may reduce the risk of becoming psychotic in those at high risk, and in 2014 the U.K. National Institute for Health and Care Excellence (NICE) recommended preventive CBT for people at risk of psychosis.